mitre-attack/car/implementations/bzar/README.md

 ## Contributing

 Contributions are welcome.
 This code is licensed under the same terms as the CAR repository.
-See the [LICENSE](/LICENSE.txt) and Developer Certificate of Origin certification in the [CONTRIBUTING](/CONTRIBUTING.md) file in the root of the repository.
+See the [LICENSE](LICENSE.txt) file and the Developer Certificate of Origin certification in the [CONTRIBUTING](/CONTRIBUTING.md) file in the root of the repository.

 *Copyright 2018 The MITRE Corporation.
 All Rights Reserved.
 Approved for public release.
 Distribution unlimited.
 Case number 18-2489.*